-- This device from Lansen is a lightweight gateway that is made for receiving wM-Bus data and transmitting the data using LTE M1/GPRS or Ethernet, depending on variant, to an MQTT server. - The data received is timestamped and once connection to the MQTT service is active the data is transmitted to the specified MQTT server. - To maintain full data integrity, the data is NOT decrypted in the gateway and no encryption keys are stored in the gateway. - Packets are sent with Quality of Service (QoS) set to 0, i.e., the MQTT server should not reply to messages.
-TCP/IP is handling transmission, ACK, and quality of service automatically. - The gateway can be configured over the wM-Bus interface using, for example, a Lansen USB-dongle (LAN-WMBUS-D1/D2-TC), a wM-Bus compatible transceiver, or via the MQTT interface. - The gateway can run either on mains power or battery. - The gateway support in-field upgrade of the firmware.
-The upgrade can be requested by the MQTT or wM-Bus interface. - Configuration of a gateway can be protected using a unique AES128 encryption key which is preprogrammed into the gateway during production.
+- This device from Lansen is a lightweight gateway that is made for receiving wM-Bus data and transmitting the data using LTE M1, GPRS or Ethernet, depending on variant, to an MQTT server. - The data received is timestamped and once connection to the MQTT service is active the data is transmitted to the specified MQTT server. - To maintain full data integrity, the dataflow through the gateway is NOT decrypted.
+No encryption keys for the dataflow are stored in the gateway, however, the configuration of the gateway can be protected using a unique AES128 encryption key which is preprogrammed into the gateway during production.
+This ONLY protects the configuration data. - Packets are sent with Quality of Service (QoS) set to 0, i.e., the MQTT server should not reply to messages.
+TCP/IP is handling transmission, ACK, and quality of service automatically. - The gateway can be configured over the wM-Bus interface using, for example, a Lansen USB-dongle (LAN-WMBUS-D1/D2-TC), through a USB-C cable, a wM-Bus compatible transceiver, or via the MQTT interface. - The gateway can run either on mains power or battery. - The gateway support in-field upgrade of the firmware.
+The upgrade can be requested by the MQTT or wM-Bus interface.